whereisr0da/BitcoinNotify/README.md

 500   | 46776,82 | 0,00004297
 ```

+And each time the notification pops-up, the difference between the current Bitcoin value, and the one at the time of your investment (the rentability) is cumulated and shown in the notification (example: 525,05€ > 1089.49€)

 # Settings

 All settings are in the `config.ini` file, you can acces it using the tryicon in your taskbar (Right click on tryicon > Settings)